-Here's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars over the course of your loan: Make extra payments that are applied to the principal.
-Borrowers can accomplish this in various ways.
-Paying 1 extra full payment once per year may be the simplest to keep track of.
-If you can't pay an additional whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
-Another popular option is to pay a half payment every other week.
-The result is you will make one extra monthly payment every year.
-These options differ a little in reducing the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars in interest: Make extra payments that apply to your principal.
+Borrowers can do this using a few different techniques.
+For many people,Perhaps the simplest way to keep track is by making one extra mortgage payment per year.
+But some people won't be able to afford such an enormous extra expense, so splitting an extra payment into 12 additional monthly payments is a great option too.
+Another option is to pay a half payment every other week.
+The result is you make one extra monthly payment every year.
+These options differ a little in reducing the total interest paid and shortening payback length, but each will significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?